IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

-1. The mobile app performs a patient-dependent subscription specific for reports and specifing a list of possible confidentiality code, based on the community accordance, in this case equal to "N". ([ITI-110] Resource Subscription with the following criteria:
+1. The mobile app performs a patient-dependent subscription specific for reports and specifing a list of possible confidentiality codes, based on the community accordance, in this case, equal to "N". ([ITI-110] Resource Subscription with the following criteria:
 "/DocumentReference?patient=98765&type=reports&security-label=N")
-2. When the doctor makes the report, not visible to the patient, a document is produced on the Repository and the metadata are sent to the Central Infrastructure, in this case with confidentiality code different from "N" ([ITI-42] Register Document Set-b).
+2. When the doctor makes the report, not visible to the patient, a document is produced on the Repository and the metadata are sent to the Central Infrastructure, in this case with a confidentiality code different from "N" ([ITI-42] Register Document Set-b).
-3. The Central Infrastructure, having stored the metadata of the report, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish), but since the publication event doesn't match any active subscription criteria, any notificatio is sent.
+3. The Central Infrastructure, having stored the metadata of the report, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish), but since the publication event doesn't match any active subscription criteria, any notification is sent.
 4. After the consultation, the confidentiality code metadata of the report is updated "N" to the Central Infrastructure ([ITI-57] Update Document Set)
 5. The Central Infrastructure, having updated the metadata of the document, generates a message to inform the broker about the update event. ([ITI-111] Resource Publish).
 6. Since the metadata update event meets the subscription criteria, the Central Infrastructure will send a notification to the mobile app. ([ITI-112] Resource Notify)